Step 3: Made a decision to turn our will and our lives over to the care of God as we understood God

 I will not be afraid of many thousands of people who have set themselves against me all around.

-When we are setting our face towards finding the Truth about a Higher Power who can restore us to sanity, and as we turn
+When we are setting our face towards finding the Truth about a Higher Power who can restore us to sanity, and as

 more and more to the God that we find in that search, then sometimes it may seem that things can get difficult.